sobaee/replace-text/README.md

 Thanks to the owners of Pyglossary, mdict-utils.

-Download my modified version of Pyglossary from Google Drive, with octopus_mdict_source.py plugin added and setup.py file fixed; after decompression of the downloaded file, you can do: `python setup.py install` from inside the decompressed folder to install pyglossay and it will work perfectly: [LINK](https://drive.google.com/open?id=1foGOqZGtbVgG65zlEk2hXMPXKSQyNuIX)
+Download the modified version of Pyglossary from my fork, with octopus_mdict_source.py plugin added and setup.py file fixed; after decompression of the downloaded file, you can do: `python setup.py install` from inside the decompressed folder to install pyglossay and it will work perfectly: [LINK](https://codeload.github.com/sobaee/pyglossaryfork/zip/refs/tags/5.0.0)